Anime: Najica Blitz Tactics

 If that sounds to you like one seriously two-faced show, you're right.
 The 2001 series Najica Blitz Tactics

-is a panty shot
+is first and foremost a panty shot

-).
 After the mission, Najica is assigned to be Lila's master and to bring her along on future missions, a task which she grudgingly accepts.
 Lila not only turns out to be a very formidable partner during her missions, but Najica gradually warms up to her personally as well.Najica

-is directed by Katsuhiko Nishijima and produced by Studio Fantasia
+was directed by Katsuhiko Nishijima and produced by Studio Fantasia

-amount by about 90%, as it's quite more action-oriented, ignoring Najica's Character Development
+A three-volume manga cuts the panty shot amount by about 90%, as it's quite more action-oriented, ignoring Najica's Character Development

 in the process.

-- Twelve Episode Anime
+- Twelve-Episode Anime

 - Action Girl: Just about every major character, leading to a...

-- After the End: From the visible scenery the world was apparently flooded and at least one big war happened, seeing how some of the missions take place in destroyed cities.
+- After the End: From the visible scenery, the world was apparently flooded and at least one big war happened, seeing how some of the missions take place in destroyed cities.

 - Artificial Human: Lila and later others.